unopolicinglab/website/content/blog/25-02-08-hashimi/index.md

 ---
-title: "Drs.
-Hashimi, Ouellet, and Ledford: Partners in Force?
+title: "Partners in Force?
 Understanding Police use of Force from a Network Perspective"

 authors:
 - hashimi